It’s not really that hard to come up with new interior design by drawing curved walls and ceilings on computer screen.

 Q: What is the material character of this flexible wood you’ve invented?

 A: It is a sandwich structure composed of layers of plywood and foam.
-The individual behaviour and properties of each now combine or sum to provide a balanced, springy material that behaves as a single new entity.
+The individual behavior and properties of each now combine or sum to provide a balanced, springy material that behaves as a single new entity.
 It is here that plywood becomes a fabric-like structure that creates new tactile experiences.
 Sit on it, this new material is resilient, and to a degree, comfortable: it makes you free.
 It tolerates our individual postures, but it gently encourages us to try new ones.

 Q: What motivated you to design flexible wood from plywood?